 You have to put a little bit of thought into your ring which isn’t easy given how many materials and styles they come in.
 To assist you in choosing a wedding ring for you here is everything that you should consider while you’re standing in the jewelry store.

 Just because a ring easily slides on your finger and doesn't budge when you shake your hand, doesn't mean that it actually fits.
 If it's a little bit too big, it will slip off when your hand gets wet.
-This is why even if you're sure about your ring size it doesn't hurt to double check at the jewelry store.
+This is why even if you're sure about your ring size it doesn't hurt to double check with our in-home sizing options.

 Make sure that you walk around for a few moments before you get your finger sized.
 Temperature can cause your finger to alter in size so you need to be at neutral body temperature.